logankeenan/api-definition/README.md

 Now we decide we don't want to shop at all, so we purge our cart with `DELETE /cart/42`.
 If we try to do a `GET /cart/42`, the server responds with `404`.
 Because the entire cart is gone, so are all the `cartItem`s associated with it.

+#### Long-running deletes

+Occasionally, it may not be possible to process a `DELETE` request in a timely manner.
+In this case, the API can simply return a `202` status code along with a  `Location` header indicating where the status of the `DELETE` can be checked.
+An example of this approach can be found in the [section on long-running updates](#lengthy-updates).

+That said, it is preferable to make the API quick enough that a task queue or other mechanism is not necessary.
+If a hard delete is not performant (perhaps there are cascading deletions in order to satisfy foreign key constraints), then consider doing a soft delete instead.

 #### Collections
-Entire collections are not deleted at once.
-If the client does wish to remove every item in the collection, they can make multiple `DELETE` requests.
+The API should disallow the `DELETE` method for collections -- if a client does wish to remove every item in the collection, they can make multiple `DELETE` requests.
 The appropriate status code for a `DELETE` issued against a collection is `405`.